0

 [product=formula-b-eighty-master]

-Not to worry - the Formula B Eighty Master is a fantastic Marshall-in-a-box pedal, emulating the firebreathing JCM800 in both its 50W and 100W incarnations.
+The Formula B Eighty Master is a fantastic Marshall-in-a-box pedal, emulating the firebreathing JCM800 in both its 50W and 100W incarnations.
+Featuring 3-band EQ, on-board 3-mode compression, and a presence ("Modeling") control - what more could you need!

 [/product]